Mindfulness Therapy

 Practising mindfulness allows individuals to slow down and notice how their thoughts and feelings fuel their emotions and behaviours.

-Mindfulness therapy in Toronto helps you observe how you might get caught up in distraction, rumination, and resistance in your daily life.
+Mindfulness therapy in Toronto helps you observe how you might become distracted, racked by rumination, and resistant in your daily life.

 Mindfulness Meditation